gatsbyjs/gatsby/packages/gatsby-source-contentful/README.md

 #### A note about LongText fields

 On Contentful, a "Long text" field uses Markdown by default.
 The field is exposed as an object, while the raw Markdown is exposed as a child node.
-Except if the content is Markdown-free, you cannot use it as is:

 ```graphql
 {